smithlabcode/dnmtools/documentation/docs/pmd.md

 alternative foreground methylation state to the focused, very low methylation typically at promoter regions.
-A good workaround for this is to call PMDs first, and then call HMRs separately inside and outside of PMDs (e.g. using [selectsites](../selectsites) and using the output of PMDs as BED input).
+A good workaround for this is to call PMDs first, and then call HMRs separately inside and outside of PMDs (e.g. using [selectsites](../selectsites) and using the output of PMDs as the BED format input).
 This ensures that the foreground methylation state learned by the HMM in both types of background is the focused hypomethylation at CpG islands and promoter regions.